grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/03 Load testing websites.md

 Testing in this way is more flexible.
 With protocol testing, you can specify the endpoints or servers you'd like to hit, and narrow your test's target that way.
 You can test specific functionalities while skipping others that come chronologically before it in a standard user flow.
 You can more finely control the type of traffic that is generated.
 If you're recreating a specific mix of requests, you can script those requests and reproduce them in a repeatable manner.

+Doing component testing for load may not always require that your script behave like an end user.
+In fact, it may be necessary to artificially inflate traffic to more quickly reproduce issues, or to deflate traffic to reduce the noise in the logs.
+By the nature of this type of testing, scripts don't contain the full flow of a request that you would expect to see in production, so realism is not a priority.

 #### End-to-end testing

 You could also do end-to-end testing against a web app.
 End-to-end testing seeks to replicate real user behaviour and track its effects across the entire stack.
 When doing end-to-end testing, you might: